-The wind farm, regional transmission infrastructure, grid connection, and HGP works are being developed under separate contracts and are not part of this FEED scope.
+The wind farm, regional transmission infrastructure, grid connection, and HGP works above ground scope of ISBL portion of Hydrogenation and Dehydrogenation units are being developed under separate contracts and are not part of this FEED scope.
 The FEED contractor shall treat these facilities as external interfaces and shall adopt the design basis, operating envelopes, and interface data provided in Attachment 1 and subsequent North Atlantic communications.

-Similarly, at HES Wilhelmshaven, Germany and Antwerp, Belgium the LOHC process units will be hosted within existing terminal facilities.
-The FEED contractor shall treat host utilities, infrastructure, and marine facilities as external interfaces, and shall design the dehydrogenation units and associated systems to integrate with those host facilities in accordance with the interface information provided by North Atlantic.
+Similarly, [REDACTED] the LOHC process units will be hosted within existing terminal facilities.
+The FEED contractor shall treat host utilities, infrastructure, and marine facilities as external interfaces, and shall design the dehydrogenation units BoP and associated utilities and systems to integrate with those host facilities in accordance with the interface information provided by North Atlantic.